 Just as we are all coming down from the Halloween candy high, November 1st started the beginning of Diabetes Awareness Month.
-Did you know that 34.2 million Americans have diabetes, and 20% of the 30 million U.S. adults who suffer from diabetes don’t even know they have it?1 Could you be one of them?
+Did you know that over 88 million American adults have prediabetes – that’s 1 in 3 adults!
+Of those 88 million, more than 8 in 10 don’t know they have it.

 This potentially devastating disease is affecting your co-workers, neighbors and family members across all ages and races.

 · Learn more about supplemental insurance products that can help offset the costs associated with treating unexpected critical illnesses.

 The good news is that diabetes is highly treatable, but it requires lifestyle changes along with medication.
 And many of these lifestyle changes are not easy, but they’re well worth it!

 The National Institute of Diabetes and Digestive and Kidney Diseases provides a step by step program to help manage prediabetes.
 By making healthy lifestyle changes, it is possible to manage or even reverse the disease before it becomes type 2 diabetes.

 2. Choose healthier foods and drinks most of the time